Model#

 Solver Options#

-In addition to solve options, user can specify solver options to be used by the solver as a dictionary.:
+In addition to solve options, user can specify solver options as a dictionary.:

 from gamspy import Container, Variable, Equation, Model, Sense, Problem